AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo1-tracking.rst

 .. attention::

+   .. _forgotten_test:

    The graph (as well as the table) clearly shows there is no tests for :need:`CALC_DIV`.
 For this demo, it’s intentional.
-Note, however, that *--as there are 4 tests defined--* one can easily oversee this; even in this simple case!
+Note, however, that --as there are :need_count:`type=='test' and 'general' in tags` tests defined-- one can easily oversee this; even in this simple case!

 Summary